melihaltin/agentic-system/.github/instructions/frontend-rules.instructions.md

 - Use descriptive variable and function/const names.
 Also, event functions should be named with a “handle” prefix, like “handleClick” for onClick and “handleKeyDown” for onKeyDown.
 - Implement accessibility features on elements.
 For example, a tag should have a tabindex=“0”, aria-label, on:click, and on:keydown, and similar attributes.
 - Use consts instead of functions, for example, “const toggle = () =>”.
 Also, define a type if possible.
+- Never forget to localization. if you will add a text, first check if it is already in the localization file.
+If not, add it to the localization file and use it from there.